EyeLevel-ai/groundx-community/README.md

 The end result is a string with the following in-text citations injected:
 ```
-<InTextCitation chunkId="11111111-aaaa-bbbb-cccc-000000000001" renderName="example.txt" key1="value1" key2="value2"></InTextCitation>
+This is a response that needs to be cited<InTextCitation chunkId="11111111-aaaa-bbbb-cccc-000000000001" renderName="example.txt" key1="value1" key2="value2"></InTextCitation>
 ```

-These can be configured as necessary to allow for arbitrary functionality.
+`InTextCitation` can be configured as necessary to allow for arbitrary functionality.
 For example, in [this example](https://github.com/EyeLevel-ai/groundx_community/blob/main/examples/rag_in_text_citation.ipynb), you can see an example of turning in-text citations into clickable links which open the respective PDF being referenced.

 # Testing